 Meaning and History

-The seventeen logos that have been replaced by the Baltimore Orioles franchise differ in a variety of elements and styles.
-In some, the monogram prevails, in others – a round stamp with text, in others – a bird.
-This is due to the fact that the club has changed several owners, cities, and names.
-Each stage was necessarily accompanied by a redesign of the logo – from minimal adjustments to large-scale changes.
+The seventeen logos that the Baltimore Orioles franchise has changed differ from each other in many elements and styles.
+Some are dominated by monograms, others by round stamps with text, and others by a bird.
+This is because the club changed several owners, cities, and names.
+Each stage was accompanied by a logo redesign – from minimal adjustments to large-scale changes.

 What is Baltimore Orioles?

-The Baltimore Orioles is a baseball team owned by American attorney Peter G. Angelos (as of 2021).
-She participates in the American League East and has played quite successfully in Major League Baseball.
-Her home stadium is called Oriole Park at Camden Yards.
+The Baltimore Orioles is a baseball team owned by American lawyer Peter G. Angelos (as of 2021).
+It participates in the American League East and has quite successfully competed in Major League Baseball.
+Its home stadium is called Oriole Park at Camden Yards.

 1901